maddsua/redisflare/README.md

 - Deploy to cloudflare workers, here is their docs: <https://developers.cloudflare.com/workers/>
 - Deploy standalone version (powered by Deno and is using localStorage API under the hood) to docker container

 Don't forget to generate a secure access token, or else some scriptkiddy may bite you in the ass.
-Use `tokengen` to do that.
+Use `deno task tokengen` to do that ([requires Deno](https://github.com/denoland/deno/releases)).

 ## API